storyfeet/dugi_bialan/content/works/magic_a3_egg_bag.md

 # ah, but I know no matter how many times I do this, I've noticed that the egg always comes back invisible

-ba, deso la mi zon ei i mi lon megi-oiban mudei wei buli ei dis, esegi zi wei guma vis, li va-gein lugin.
+ba, deso la mi zon ei i mi lon dei-oiban wei buli ei dis, esegi zi wei guma vis, li va-gein lugin.

 # But it's ok because all I have to do is throw it back into the bag and it becomes visble again.